 If your desktop traffic is relevant, you can upload a 1:1 square video.
 It is better than the standard 16:9 landscape for desktops and suitable for mobile.
 It is not the best for mobile (4:5 aspect ratio) but does the job.

 Through paid marketing on the Facebook feed, you can have the best of both worlds.
 Use an ad to target only mobile devices with a 4:5 screen ratio video.
 And another ad to target desktop devices with a 1:1 square video.

 Another video delivery option is through Facebook Stories.
-Here the required screen ratio is 9:16, also known as portrait format.
+Here the required screen ratio is 9:16, also known as the portrait format.

 This ratio is optimal for mobile traffic since the video covers the whole screen.
 Thus better capturing the viewer’s attention.

 Facebook stories are also delivered solely using the 9:16 aspect ratio for desktop traffic.

 Other Facebook Video Placements

 There are also less popular Facebook video placements for various aspect ratios: